ezEngine/docs/docs/custom-code/cpp/custom-cpp-component.md

 ```
 <!-- END-DOCS-CODE-SNIPPET -->

 Components rarely need to do much in their constructor and destructor.
 Most setup should be done in `ezComponent::OnSimulationStarted()`.
-For components that should already have functionality in the editor, while the simulation is not yet running, you should do your setup in `ezComponent::OnActivation()` instead.
-There is no `OnSimulationStopped()`, as this would always be the same as `ezComponent::OnDeactivation()`.
+For components that should already have functionality in the editor, while the simulation is not yet running, you should do your setup in `ezComponent::OnActivated()` instead.
+There is no `OnSimulationStopped()`, as this would always be the same as `ezComponent::OnDeactivated()`.

 As you can see, this component modifies the position of its owner object during its update.
+This is why we had to use `ezComponentMode::Dynamic` in the reflection block, to tell the engine that objects with this component attached may change their position.

 ## Serialization